Manuel-GG-89/serverless-cqrs-es-core/README.md

   - A simple reducer function shared as a lib between Command and Query handlers to fold(reduce) and rebuild the actual state of an agregate instance reading the (historical) events form the event-store.
   - An async, low-latency, API.
 In this context, Graphql can by good.
 But you can implement your own over websocket or you sefl-maded fine-tunned protocol and channel.
 The point is that it must be able to communicate with the SSR servers (server-to-server clients) in a simple, secure and efficient way.

+***
+SUGGESTION: Software developers/engineers should work primarily on command handlers and query handlers.
+These components, depending on which part of the domain the domain aggregate they belong to is solving, may grow in logic (although good software design shouldn't allow this to happen).
+To test the correct functioning of these components, integration tests are used, not unit tests.
+Is it necessary to do unit tests on these components?
+It is valid, but it should be avoided.
+It is valid when these components are developed based on OOP, imperative programming, procedural programming or with dynamic languages.
+It is avoidable when declarative programming, functional programming with static languages ​​is used.
+Components should not incorporate too many software pieces and low-level programmed pieces unless they are really necessary.
+Tests should be focused on the integration of all system components, and on the correct processing and execution of business rules.

+So, as a suggestion in this context, it is preferable to use functional and declarative programming patterns, rather than object-oriented patterns, even if these language are multiparadigm (C#, Java, Go, Ruby, C++, etc.)
+***

 Next, I will deviate a little from the theoretical framework and explain the objectives limited to this particular project, and then return to the theoretical framework so that the explanations revolve around the objectives of the project in a practical way, preventing this from becoming an indigestible papyrus.